Duration: 6 days / 5 nights

 Punta Espinoza: Punta Espinoza is a place famous for its large colonies of marine iguanas and as the habitat of unique species like the flightless cormorant, Galapagos penguin, Galapagos hawk, Galapagos snake, among others.

 Punta Vicente Roca: This site is visited by dinghy rides along the cliffs or the partially sunken cave at the water’s edge.
-Nasca boobies, blue-footed boobies and flightless cormorants inhabit the shoreline.
+Nazca boobies, blue-footed boobies and flightless cormorants inhabit the shoreline.

 James (Santiago) Island: This Island is located between Isabela and Santa Cruz Islands.
 This Island offers a wide variety of seabirds, marine iguanas and fur seals.